There

 buy a

-real Champagne if you want a good French sparkling wine.
+real champagne if you want a good French sparkling wine.
 Some other

-excellent sparkling wines are produced in Burgundy (Crémant de
+excellent sparkling wines are produced in Burgundy (Crémant

-Bourgogne), the Jura (Crémant du Jura) and the Loire valley
+Bourgogne), the Jura (Crémant

-(Vouvray and others) and other areas, using the same techniques
+and others) and other areas, using the same techniques

-(formerly called "méthode champenoise" - an expression now banned from
+(formerly called "méthode champenoise" - an expression now

-use in other regions) and a similar but not identical
+use in other regions) - and a similar but not identical

 mix of grape varieties, notably Chardonnay.
 Only the most experienced

-connaisseurs can distinguish a middling Champagne from a good crémant
+connaisseurs can distinguish a middling Champagne from a good

 or Vouvray... yet non-Champagne sparkling wines sell at a fraction of